Ubykh grammar: Agreement

 Oblique 1 markers are limited to marking the agreement of a noun before a relational preverb and Oblique 2 markers are used for not only marking agreement with local and directional preverbs but also the simple oblique, or dative, arguments.

 The second-person /χɜ/- is an archaic pronoun used to indicate that the person being referred to is a female, or heckling the speaker in some way.
 It became extinct before the death of the language due to all of the last speakers being male.

 The third person agreement markers have a fair amount of variation due to the rules it must follow.

 The plural markers exist in the same rules as the singular rules with the exception that singular /ɐ/- can be deleted but plural /ɐ/- cannot.

-Dynamic Verb Conjugation
+Dynamic verb conjugation

 Dynamic Ubykh verbs are split up in two groups: Group I which contain the simple tenses and Group II which contain derived counterpart tenses.
 Only the Karaclar dialect uses the progressive tense and the plural is unknown.

 The singular-plural distinction is used when the subject, the ergative, is singular or plural.

 Square brackets indicate elided vowels; parenthesis indicate optional parts of the stem; and the colon indicates the boundary of a morpheme.

-Simple Past
+Simple past

 The verbs in the simple past tense are conjugated with -/qʼɜ/ in the singular and -/qʼɜ-n(ɜ)/ in the plural.